Take a look inside the bottle

-1) Safety.
-We define the safe range for every ingredient , whether natural or synthetic.
-We use the same science-based approach as regulatory agencies around the world. (link to P&G safety process page)
+**1) Safety.** First we define the safe range for every ingredient , whether natural or synthetic.
+Then we apply the same science-based approach as regulatory agencies around the world.

 **2) Performance.** Every ingredient has a role in delivering the performance you expect from our products.
 We seek to use the best ingredients for our products so that you can use them with confidence.

 **3) Sustainable Sourcing.** Synthetic ingredients can oftentimes be more sustainable than natural ingredients because they require fewer resources.
 Sustainable features of a product ingredient depend on the resources used in creating it, harvesting it, making the product and then ultimately using the product.
 And we’re also doing the legwork to ensure we use the most sustainable and earth-friendly solutions.

 Here is a list of some of the most common materials we get asked about that we do not use as ingredients in any of our formulated products (health care, skin and personal cleansing, hair care, laundry, home care, and oral care):

 - Heavy metals: Arsenic, Lead, Chromium VI, Mercury, Cadmium, Nickel

 - PCBs (Polychlorinated biphenyls)

 This list is not exhaustive but a starting point.
 For specific product ingredients, please see the Brand website here.